 All persons, companies, email addresses, and URLs listed in the examples are purely fictitious and any resemblance to existing persons, companies, email addresses, or URLs is purely coincidental.
-Credits are listed in the Acknowledgments documents provided with this software.
+Product credits are listed in the Acknowledgments documents provided with this software.
+Documentation credits are listed in the Documentation Acknowledgments.
 Mention of third-party products and URLs is for informational purposes only and constitutes neither an endorsement nor a recommendation.
 FileMaker, Inc. assumes no responsibility with regard to the performance of these products.

-For more information, visit our website at http://www.filemaker.com.
+For more information, visit our website at www.filemaker.com.